 - Students with CF should not be placed in the same classes/classrooms.
 This should be reviewed annually and with any changes in timetable. - Students should have access to their own water bottle at all times. - Students with CF should be assigned different toilet blocks to use. - Cleaning processes will need to be considered if students access common areas such as the school nurse's office.
 Attention should be given to the cleaning of equipment and wiping down surfaces. - Attending whole school events such as assemblies and school carnivals are highly encouraged, however, with provisions for students to maintain a safe distance from each other where possible.

 Useful Resources

 - CFSmart- CF Education Program

-- Infection Control in Schools factsheet (CFWA)

-- Common Infections factsheet (CFWA)

 - CFWA Factsheets

 - When There's More Than One Person With CF in the Same School (CF Foundation)